Skip to main content

 Do I still need a separate clearing house account?

-No. Super payments route through the national super network directly from myaccountant.
-One system, one login, one audit trail.
+No. Super payments route through the national super network from myaccountant, with the record kept beside payroll.

 How does this work for SMSFs?